 Galatians 1:15 But when it pleased God, who separated me from my mother’s womb, and called me by his grace, 16 To reveal his Son in me, that I might preach him among the heathen; immediately I conferred not with flesh and blood: 17 Neither went I up to Jerusalem to them which were apostles before me; but I went into Arabia, and returned again unto Damascus.
 18 Then after three years I went up to Jerusalem to see Peter, and abode with him fifteen days.

-Soon after his conversion, Paul traveled into the country of Arabia.
-Many believe that Paul spent approximately three years there.
-Warren Wiersbe writes in his commentary – “Paul gave himself to study, prayer, and meditation, and met with the Lord alone.”
+Concerning these three years, Warren Wiersbe writes – “Paul gave himself to study, prayer, and meditation, and met with the Lord alone.”
 Many believe that this was Paul’s three years with the Lord, even as the other apostles had spent three with Christ while He was here on earth.
 What practical application can we make from this to our lives today?

 We must learn to follow the example of Paul and value quiet, intimate time alone with God.
 Perhaps the Lord has a great ministry for you, but first He is waiting for you to purposefully set aside time to be with Him.
 Begin today find your private place and listen carefully to what the Lord has to say.